LLNL/hiop/README.md

 ## Acknowledgments

 HiOp has been developed under the financial support of:
-- Lawrence Livermore National Laboratory, thorugh the LDRD program
+- Lawrence Livermore National Laboratory, through the LDRD program
 - Department of Energy, Office of Advanced Scientific Computing Research

 ## Copyright